 Tennessee Commercial Tenant CAM Audit Rights [2026 Guide]

 TL;DR: Tennessee's 6-year SOL (T.C.A. § 28-3-109(a)(3)) covers reconciliations back to 2020.
-Nashville tenants face controllable expense cap violations from 30 to 45 percent labor cost increases and management fee overcharges applied to total gross revenues.
+A Nashville restaurant worked example shows $51,567 in recoverable overcharges from controllable cap violations and management fee errors.
+Nashville tenants face 30 to 45 percent labor cost increases pushing CAM above lease caps.
 Memphis tenants face management fee and pro-rata errors in office parks.

 Tennessee's six-year statute of limitations for written contracts gives commercial tenants a strong lookback window, particularly valuable in the Nashville market where commercial real estate has experienced some of the fastest rent and operating cost escalation in the country since 2020.
-The state has no dedicated commercial CAM audit statute.
 Nashville's construction boom and rapid market growth have created a class of tenants paying CAM in newly constructed properties where management fees, capital items, and controllable expense escalation frequently exceed what leases authorize.

 Tennessee has no statute specifically protecting commercial tenants in CAM disputes.
-The Tennessee Uniform Residential Landlord and Tenant Act (T.C.A. §§ 66-28-101 et seq.) applies to residential tenancies.
+T.C.A. §§ 66-28-101 et seq. (the Tennessee Uniform Residential Landlord and Tenant Act) applies to residential tenancies only.
 Commercial leases in Tennessee are governed by general contract law.

 Tennessee courts apply standard contract principles to commercial lease interpretation.
 Unambiguous terms are enforced as written.
 Ambiguous terms are construed against the drafting party in commercial contexts, which typically means against the landlord in landlord-drafted lease forms.